crd230/crd230.github.io/lab0.md

 If you are interested in getting deeper into R before the class begins, read through RDS chapters 2, 4, 6,  and 7.
 You can read ahead and look through other chapters on data wrangling and exploratory data analysis, but we'll go through most of these techniques in the first week or so of class.

-Although the guides I will provide and the RDS textbook should get you through a lot of the functions needed to successfully accomplish tasks for this class, there are a number of useful online resources on R and RStudio that you can look into if you get stuck or want to learn more.
+Although the guides I will provide and the RDS and GWR textbooks should get you through a lot of the functions needed to successfully accomplish tasks for this class, there are a number of useful online resources on R and RStudio that you can look into if you get stuck or want to learn more.

 - [RStudio IDE cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/rstudio-ide.pdf)
 - [Data wrangling cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/data-transformation.pdf)
 - [Stackoverflow](https://stackoverflow.com/questions/tagged/r)

+And the Google machine will be an important friend in your journey into R land.
+Google your R related question and you're bound to find some guidance.
+If you get an R error that is baffling you, Google the error itself inside quotations to get a more directed response to your issue.

 <div style="margin-bottom:25px;">
 </div>